How to select an objective function using information theory: Nash--Sutcliffe Efficiency Log-likelihood

-In this section, we derive the log-likelihood for the classic Nash-Sutcliffe efficiency ($R^2$) and show that is equivalent to the normal log-likelihood.
-As a result, optimizing on NSE is equivalent to optimizing on MSE, which is why we use a modified form of NSE in the paper (\ref{appendix_loglikelihood})
+In this section, we derive the maximum likelihood equivalent log-likelihood for the classic Nash-Sutcliffe efficiency ($R^2$) and show that is equivalent to that of the normal log-likelihood.
+Therefore, optimizing on NSE is equivalent to optimizing on MSE, which is why we use a modified form of NSE in the demonstration (\ref{appendix_loglikelihood}).

 The classic definition of NSE is